jronallo/iiif-workshop/workshop/image/image-server-static.md

 Open one of the sample images and pan and zoom around.
 Watch in the console as the different tiles that are delivered.

+## Exploring the Static Implementation

+> How does the client know what images to request?

-Now in the terminal type: `tree starfish`.
+If you're on Linux or a Mac open up the starfish directory in a terminal and type type: `tree starfish`.
 You should see output of the directory structure and files that make up all of the tiles.
 Partial output looks like this:

 ```
 starfish